mlpack/mlpack/doc/user/methods/yolov3.md

 ### Pretrained weights

-Because training a `YOLOv3` model from scratch is time-consuming, a number of pretrained models are available for download:
+Because training a `YOLOv3` model from scratch is time-consuming, a number of pretrained models are available for download.

 The format for the name of each YOLOv3 pretrained model is `<model name>-<image size>-<finetuned dataset name>-<matrix type>.bin`.
  * [`https://models.mlpack.org/yolo/yolov3-320-coco.bin`](https://models.mlpack.org/yolov3/yolov3-320-coco.bin)

 <!-- TODO: update and add other models -->

+The pretrained models available were all finetuned on the [COCO dataset](https://cocodataset.org/).
+A link to all the [COCO class names](https://models.mlpack.org/yolo/coco.names) is available too.

 ### Simple Examples